GRAPHISOFT/archicad-addon-cmake/README.md

 If you use the same source structure as the template, you probably won't have to modify anything in the project generation process.

-One exception is the module dependency list.
-The template uses only the minimum required number of Archicad modules.
-You can add more modules at the end of the `CMakeLists.txt` file.

 ## Possible Improvements

 - Multilanguage support (provide example for another localized version).